chipsalliance/caliptra-sw/rom/dev/README.md

 ## Preamble validation: Validate the manufacturing keys

 - Load the preamble bytes from the mailbox.
 - There is an ECC key descriptor and either LMS or MLDSA key descriptor in the preamble.
-The ECC descriptor contains upto four ECC public key hashes.
-The LMS key descriptor contains upto 32 public key hashes.
-The MLDSA key descriptor contains upto four MLDSA public key hashes.
+The ECC descriptor contains up to four ECC public key hashes.
+The LMS key descriptor contains up to 32 public key hashes.
+The MLDSA key descriptor contains up to four MLDSA public key hashes.
 - There is an ECC key and either LMS or MLDSA manufacturing key in the preamble.
 These are the active public keys.
 - fuse_key_manifest_pk_hash is the fuse that contains the hash of the ECC and LMS or MLDSA manufacturing key descriptors.
 - To validate the key region, take the hash of the ECC and LMS or MLDSA keys descriptors and compare it against the hash in fuse.